 Usually, I am classified by my contemporaries as an outsider artist-musician.

-Davin Brainard (time Stereo) and Warren DeFever (His Name Is Alive) observed that I do not intentionally TRY to be perceived as weird, that I just naturally AM….. making comparisons to Wesley Willis and Daniel Johnston.
+Davin Brainard (time Stereo) and Warren DeFever (His Name Is Alive) shared their observation about me that I don’t intentionally TRY to be perceived as weird, I just naturally AM, making comparisons to Wesley Willis and Daniel Johnston.
 I guess that I will just go along with those descriptions.

-- Music, Art, and Noise /
+- Music, Art, and Zines

-- Videos, Movies, and Multi-Media /
+- Videos, Movies, and Multi-Media

-- Voice, Tapes, and Reed Trumpet /
+- Voice, Tapes, and Noise

-- Bass, Baritone, and other Guitars /
+- Bass, Baritone, and other Guitars

-- Keyboards, Computers, and Custom-Made Instruments /
+- Keyboards, Computers, and Custom Instruments

-- Plunderphonics, Electronics and Junkyard Percussion
+- Plunderphonics, Electronics and Junk Percussion

 I enjoy creating what I refer to as “Prog-Punk Noise-Rock”, a strange pastiche of styles tied together.
 I have collaborated with plenty of other artists over the years with wide degrees of proficiency in many genres.